 HAVE YOU BEEN RAPED OR DO YOU KNOW SOMEONE WHO HAS?

-Thank you for reading this post, if you have found it useful please share with your network using one of the share buttons below.
-If you have any suggestions or feedback, please send us an email at [email protected]
+Thank you for reading this article, we hope you have found it useful.
+If you have please share with your network using one of the share buttons below.

 We hope you have found this information helpful.
-Please note that this information is provided for general informational purposes only and is not intended to be legal advice.
+We have provided this article for general informational purposes only and is not legal advice.
 No lawyer-client relationship is formed nor should any such relationship be implied.
-This answer is not intended to substitute for the advice of a qualified lawyer.
 If you require legal advice, please consult with a qualified lawyer.
-If you would like to find out more about a consultation with one of the lawyers in our network regarding a legal issue you are experiencing, you can use the free tool below to get an estimate.